Tanning- Is it safe or Harmful?

 UV comes in three distinct flavors; A, B and C. We use UV-C to sterilize equipment or kill bugs and mites and is the most dangerous.
 UV-C doesn’t pass through the atmosphere so isn’t a problem for sunbathers and isn’t produced in significant amounts by tanning beds.
 The majority of UV-B from sunlight is also filtered out by the atmosphere but the bit that gets through causes burning and can lead to premature aging and skin cancer.

 Most of the UV-A passes through the atmosphere and is favored by the tanning bed industry because it was believed to be safe.
-They even claimed it to be beneficial due to Vitamin D production but most people get enough Vitamin D from their diet without having to resort to sunbeds.
+They even claimed it to be beneficial due to Vitamin D production but most people get enough Vitamin D from their diet and natural sun exposure without having to resort to sunbeds.

 UV-A has been found to also contribute to all the negative effects that UV-B does.
-A high factor broad spectrum sunscreen is an essential if you choose a natural rather than chemical tan.
+A high factor broad-spectrum sunscreen is essential if you choose a natural rather than chemical tan.

 Eating an excessive amount of tomatoes or carrots can produce a coloration to pale skin.
 Problem is that the resultant color is yellow or orange not the golden bronze look that is desirable.
 Other chemicals have been added to attempt to temper the end result, some of which, reportedly, have been used without the FDA approval, for this reason, and since the color achieved is rarely natural, the sort of tan you spray or smear on is recommended.